geritol/learn/pega.md

 **Adding to a process:**
 Select process -> open process -> + -> Utility

+**Method:** an operation that can be performed as a step of an activity
+_like: Propety-Set, Page-New, Page-Remove, Apply-Data-Transform, Call_

 **Page context:**
 - Primary page: provides data context for the whole Activity
-- Step page: context during execution of a specific step, if not defined, Primary page becomes the Step page
+- Step page: context (an individual data page) during execution of a specific step, if not defined, Primary page becomes the Step page
 - Parameter page: contains activity parameters, which can be modified by the activity itself too

 **Best Practice:**